-Total operating expenses amounted to EUR 117.5m in 2021, compared to EUR 102.4m in 2020.
-Within operating expenses, the cost of goods sold increased by EUR 7.6m from EUR 26.3m in 2020 to EUR 33.9m in 2021 as commercial cartridge volumes increased by 40%.
-The resulting gross margin on product sales amounted to 16% compared to 18% in 2020.
-The decrease of the gross margin resulted from a lower ASP on the IdyllaTM SARS-CoV-2 Test compared to 2020.
-Prices for COVID-19 testing reduced as expected because the testing capacity was expanded.
-The lower than planned utilization of the high-throughput automated manufacturing line ML2 also caused gross margin on cartridges to be lower than expected.
-Production on the ML2 line was constrained because of the shortage of reagents during the first half of the year and because of the forced 2-month production stop after the fire on 30 July 2021.
-The production of certain assays was transferred to the ML1 line to preserve customer supply as much as possible, but the manufacturing capacity on the ML1 line is significantly lower and the manufacturing cost significantly higher than on the ML2 line.
+Total operating expenses decreased from EUR 117.5m in 2021 to EUR 105m in 2022.
+Within operating expenses, the cost of goods sold decreased by EUR 4.1m or 12% from EUR 33.9m in 2021 to EUR 29.8m in 2022, while product revenue increased by 11%.
+The decrease of the cost of goods sold is attributable to economies of scale resulting from the increased utilization of the automated high-throughput manufacturing line ML2.
+In 2021, production on the ML2 line was constrained because of the global shortage of reagents during the first half of the year caused by the pandemic, and because of the forced 2-month production stop after the fire in one of the warehouses in July 2021.
+Following this fire, the production of certain assays was transferred to the ML1 line to preserve customer supply as much as possible, but the manufacturing capacity on the ML1 line is significantly lower and the manufacturing cost significantly higher than on the ML2 line.
+In 2022, more than 90% of all assays were transferred from the older manufacturing line ML1 to ML2, resulting in a significant reduction of the manufacturing cost per cartridge.
+In 2023, ML1 will be decommissioned.
+Together with the increasing ASP, the decrease of the manufacturing cost of cartridges, resulted in an increase of the gross margin on product sales from 16% in 2021 to 34% in 2022.